Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 Adding a node to a cluster is done in two steps:

-- register the addition to the cluster (through any one of its members)
+* Register the addition to the cluster (through any one of its members)
-- tell the new node to join
+* Tell the new node to join

 Configure a Backup Passphrase
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^